Are you struggling to pay your household bill and worried about managing less money due to changes in the UK Benefit System?

 These payments are linked to the National Insurance record of the deceased partner and rise in line with inflation.

-This will be followed by a monthly tax-free payment of ?100 if you do not have children and ?350 if you do.
-This will last for 18 months, is paid regardless of your age or if you find a new collaborate and is not linked to inflation.
+This will be followed by a monthly tax-free payment of 100 if you do not have children and 350 if you do.
+This will last for 18 months, is paid regardless of your age or if you find a new collaborator and is not linked to inflation.

-Cohabiting couples, including those with children will continue to be ineligible for any bereavement benefits under the new system.
+Cohabiting couples, including those with children will continue to be ineligible for any bereavement benefits under the new UK benefit system.

 Personal Independence Payment is replacing Disability Living Allowance